jordanbroberts/MERN-taskApp/README.md

 # MERN-taskApp
 Depolyed to Heroku : mern-taskapp.herokuapp.com

 taskApp built using the MERN Stack.
-Express backend, React frontend Using MongoDB as our database.
+Express backend, React frontend , MongoDB as our database - using RESTful API

-Built using Materal-UI.
+Built with Materal-UI framework.

 Allows the user to: Add tasks , Delete tasks , Edit existing tasks , Mark tasks as complete and incomplete.